jingliangc/jingliangc.github.io/content/place_recognition/_index.md

 ---
 <!-- ![Research Cover Image](/media/indoornavigation.jpg) -->

-Place recognition localize the robot in a global map given current observations.
-This task includes place recognition in indoor and outdoor scenarios with various sensors.
+Place recognition localizes robots on a global map using current observations.
+This task includes place recognition in both indoor and outdoor scenarios with various sensors.